-On the bottom of the emulator pod-trace board are 4 connectors in an industry standard configuration designed to connect the bondout emulation controller to the target hardware.
+On the bottom of the emulator pod are 5 connectors in an industry standard configuration designed to connect the bondout emulation controller to the target hardware.
 The physical dimensions are the same as the Nohau emulators for the STMicroelectronics ST10 and Infineon C166 families.
 This connection can be direct with the appropriate connectors designed on the target board, or through various adapters available from Nohau.

 Figure 2 is a photo of the bottom of the emulation board with the bottom case not installed.
-Note the 4 large connectors (J8 to J11).
+Note the 4 large connectors (J8 to J11) and a single small one (JP10).
+JP10 on the ST10 and C166 emulators routes XBUS peripheral signals from future derivatives to be sent to the target.
+This connector is reserved for future enhancements on the Super10.

-Figure 3 and 4 document the signals to the sockets.
+Figures 3 and 4 document the signals to the sockets.
 Figure 3 is the view looking down onto a target board.
 Figure 4 is the mirror image and represents the view looking at the bottom of the emulator.